Cheem-cloud/0230_build/CheemHang0231/README.md

 1. Sign in with Google (make sure to grant calendar permissions)
 2. Create your personas in the Profile tab
-3. Have your partner sign in and create their personas
-4. Browse your partner's personas in the Partner tab
+3. Browse potential dates in the Date tab
-5. Create hangouts by selecting a persona and available time
+4. Create hangouts by selecting a persona and available time

-### Scheduling a Hangout
+### Scheduling a Date

-1. Browse your partner's personas in the Partner tab
+1. Browse potential dates in the Date tab
 2. Tap the hangout button on a persona you'd like to meet
-3. Select which of your personas will meet with your partner's persona
+3. Select which of your personas will meet with the date's persona
 4. Choose a date and time that works based on calendar availability
 5. Fill in hangout details and confirm
-6. The hangout will appear in both users' Hangouts tab and Google Calendar
+6. The date will appear in your Hangouts tab and Google Calendar

 ## License